arj-mat/lua-defs/README.md

   },
   metatable = {},
-  extends = {} or nil, -- Reference for the parent class or nil StaticProperty = value
+  extends = {} or nil, -- Reference for the parent class or nil className = "", -- Class' last name fullClassName = "", -- Class' full definition name
+  indexOverload = nil,
+  onlyExtendsFromItself = false,
+  StaticProperty = value
 }
 ```

 **prototype** table is required for non-extended classes.

+It's meant to be a set of **default methods and properties** when they were not declarated on the instance object.
+For setting your custom  properties you must initialize them inside of the **constructor** function  (eg.: `self.propertyName = "my new value"; self.myTable = {}`).

 Classses' instances will have this prototype as their index meta table.